doomtrinity/UEClassPrefixRename/README.md

 ##### Use this at your own risk!

 ###### Rules:
-- `<sourceDir>` parameter in command line options must be the absolute path of the source folder and has to be included in double quotes this is fine: “c:\users\doomtrinity\MyUnrealProject\Source”
+- `<sourceDir>` parameter in command line options must be the absolute path of the source folder (should be wrapped in double quotes) this is fine: “c:\users\doomtrinity\MyUnrealProject\Source”
 this is fine: “/home/user/doomtrinity/MyUnrealProject/Source”
 this is bad: “Source”